ACCP History, Objectives and Vision

 History & Philosophy

 In the 1960s, a group of eminent physicians formulated the concept of an organization dedicated to a new branch of pharmacology that dealt with the effectiveness and safety of drugs in man.
 As a result of their efforts, the American College of Clinical Pharmacology (ACCP) was founded on September 11, 1969.
-Today, ACCP consists of a full spectrum of healthcare professionals who remain dedicated to advancing clinical pharmacology with the goal of providing exceptional patient care.
+Today, ACCP consists of a full spectrum of clinical pharmacology professionals from academia, industry, government and clinical settings who span the scope from research and drug development to patient-related care and who remain dedicated to advancing clinical pharmacology with the ultimate goal of enhancing patient care.

 The objectives of the College are to advance the science of clinical pharmacology in all its phases and to engage in appropriate educational efforts in the public interest.
 These goals are to be attained in a manner consistent with the highest ethical and scientific standards.